flame-engine/flame/doc/collision_detection.md

 of the bounding box, this is the `definition` argument.

-So if you want to create a circle that is positioned as for example a head for your component that has the size `Vector2(100, 400)` and you want the head to be half of the width and positioned on the top third of the component you would write something like this:
+So if you want to create a circle that is positioned as for example a head for your component that has the size `Vector2(100, 400)` and you want the head to be half of the width and have its center on the top fourth of the component you would write something like this:

-`HitboxCircle(0.5)`
+`HitboxCircle(definition: 0.5)..relativePosition = Vector2(0, 0.5)`

 ### Normal Shapes
-These shapes are meant as a tool for using geometrical shapes in a more general way that together with the collision detection system.
+These shapes are meant as a tool for using geometrical shapes in a more general way than together with the collision detection system.

 #### Polygon
-You can also create you `Polygon` by using the `fromPositions(List<Vector2> positions)` factory.
+You can also create you `Polygon` by giving it a list of points in the constructor.
-With this one you can simple add a list of points on the canvas and it will transform it into a polygon with a size, which can still be scaled and rotated.
+This list will be transformed into a polygon with a size, which can still be scaled and rotated.

 #### Rectangle
 Dart already has an excellent way to create rectangles and that class is called `Rect`, you can create a Flame `Rectangle` from a `Rect` by using the `Rectangle.fromRect` factory, and just like with the `Polygon` factory, your rectangle will be sized according to the `Rect` if you use this factory.

+You can also use the default constructor to build your rectangle from a position, size and angle.

-#### Cirlce
+#### Circle

-If you know how long your circle's radius is going to be from the start you can use the `fromRadius` factory and it will set both the `definition` and the `size` of the circle for you.
+If you know how long your circle's position and/or how long the radius is going to be from the start you can use the optional arguments `radius` and `position` to set those, if the `radius` is set the `size` of the `Circle` will be automatically set too.

 ## Example
 https://github.com/flame-engine/flame/tree/master/doc/examples/collidables